levi006/FlavorNet/readme.md

 ## Installation

-1. Make sure you have python installed (most Macs have it installed)
+1. Make sure you have Python installed (if you're on a Mac, Python should already be installed).

-1. Make sure you have pip (package management) installed
+1. Make sure you have pip (a package management system for Python) installed.
+If you need to install it, type:

      `sudo easy_install pip`

-1. Install the virtual environment tool
+1. Install the virtual environment tool:

      `sudo pip install virtualenv`

-1. Create virtual environment inside the working directory.
+1. Create a virtual environment inside the working directory:

      `virtualenv env`